luatnc87/modern-data-warehouse-modeling-and-data-quality-with-dbt-openmetadata/README.md

 * <a href="https://www.getdbt.com/analytics-engineering/modular-data-modeling-technique" target="_blank">Data modeling techniques for more modularity</a>
 * <a href="https://docs.getdbt.com/terms/dimensional-modeling" target="_blank">Dimensional modeling</a>
 * <a href="https://docs.getdbt.com/blog/kimball-dimensional-model" target="_blank">Building a Kimball dimensional model with dbt</a>
+* <a href="https://data-sleek.com/blog/modern-data-warehouse-modeling-with-dbt/" target="_blank">How To Use DBT To Bring Dimensions To Your Data</a>
+*